singhkpratham/geocompr/index.md

 <!-- Around a single page (does not need to fill it) on the book ready by the end of September (aiming for 1st October submission of final manuscript to CRC Press). -->

 Doing 'spatial' in R has always been about being broad, seeking to provide and integrate tools from geography, geoinformatics, geocomputation and spatial statistics for anyone interested in joining in: joining in asking interesting questions, contributing fruitful research questions, and writing and improving code.
-That is: doing 'spatial' in R has always included open source code, open data and reproducibility.
+That is, doing 'spatial' in R has always included open source code, open data and reproducibility.

 Doing 'spatial' in R has also sought to be open to interaction with many branches of applied spatial data analysis, and also to implement new advances in data representation and methods of analysis to expose them to cross-disciplinary scrutiny.
 As this book demonstrates, there are often alternative workflows from similar data to similar results, and we may learn from comparisons with how others create and understand their workflows.
 This includes learning from similar communities around Open Source GIS and complementary languages such as Python, Java and so on.